gaia-platform/examples-staging/hello_world/README.md

     }
 ```

-The Gaia Rules Engine takes care of scheduling the rules, running the rules into a transaction, and rescheduling them
+The Gaia Rules Engine takes care of scheduling the rules, running the rules in a transaction, and rescheduling them
 in case of error.

 ## The main application